-Basis of Presentation - Fund Accounting: The basic financial statements of the Citrus Heights Water District (District) are prepared in conformity with generally accepted accounting principles as applied to government units.
+Basis of Presentation - Fund Accounting: The District's basic financial statements are prepared in conformity with generally accepted accounting principles as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The District is accounted for as an enterprise fund and applies all applicable GASB pronouncements in its accounting and reporting.
-The more significant of the District's accounting policies are described below.
+The more significant District accounting policies are described below.

 Investment Policy: The Board has adopted an investment policy that conforms to state law, CHWD's ordinances and resolutions, prudent money management, and the "prudent person" standards.
 The objectives of the Investment Policy are safety, liquidity, and then yield.
 Currently, funds are invested in various securities as authorized by CHWD's Investment Policy, with most of the District's funds invested in California's Local Agency Investment Fund (LAIF).
+The District will continue to look at ways to maximize return and account for changing markets within the limitations of local government investment rules.

-Reserves Policies: The District has eleven Reserve accounts with supported policies to balance ongoing operations to capital improvement programs.
+Reserves Policies: The District has 11 Reserve accounts with supported policies to balance ongoing operations to capital improvement programs.
 These funds are allocated to the maintenance, repair, replacement, or improvement of water system infrastructure.
 Adequate reserves, along with sound financial policies, provide financial flexibility to counter unanticipated expenditures or revenue fluctuations.